 As we suggested at the beginning, there are no CliffsNotes on job interviews.
 There are, however, interview FAQs, and the above UX design interview questions represent some of the most popular ones that we’ve come across.

 When it comes to interviewing, it’s impossible to overstate the importance of preparation.
 Make sure you research the company, its values, and its goals.
 Research the people you’ll be interviewing with.
 And most importantly, know the job description and its requirements inside and out so you can cater your answers toward them.
 (Move on to this post for a broader view on how to get a UX job.)

 Looking for a UX design course that includes one-on-one mentorship with an industry expert and support from a career coach?
-Check out our UX Career Track now!
+Check out our UX design career track now!